In a Doppler test, the flow of blood through veins and arteries is calculated by the high-frequency sound waves.

 This painless and risk-free test takes only thirty minutes to one hour and the results are also available to the patient as soon as the test is completed.
 The test is harmless because it does not involve radiation in the process.

-What are the general uses of Doppler test?
+What are the General Uses of the Doppler Test?

-The Doppler test is used to for the following reasons:
+The Doppler test is used for the following reasons:

 - To analyze the blood flow in arteries, veins, and heart for peripheral artery disease.

 - Check for blocked arteries and weakness in arteries i.e for an aneurysm.

 - To track the after-treatment effect on blood vessels.

 - And check for tumors in the stomach and for problems related to blood flow in the pancreas, liver, kidney, and spleen.

 Your doctor may recommend a doppler test when he/she suspects the following:

 - Deep Vein Thrombosis (DVT): If you are a smoker or obese you are most likely to have DVT.
 DVT is common in people above the age of 50.
 The risk involved in the surgery process is high because the blood clot is formed in a vein that is located deep inside the body.